s-blu/writerey/documentation/docs/en/folders.md

 You can create folders only inside of a project.

 - Navigate into a project, if you have not already
-- Hover over the folder in the sidebar
+- Hover over the folder you want as a parent in the sidebar
 - Click on the "More" Menu that appears on the tree entry
 - Choose "Create Folder"
 - Choose a Name and hit "Create"